 A pronounced floral note and refreshing flavors of fresh green vegetables with a buttery note and some sweetness reminiscent of red pepper.

-This is an ancient tea whose first claim to fame was that it was rumoured to be loved by Emperor Qian Long (18th Century).
-Tie Guan Yin is a celebrated Chinese tea and it is in huge demand.
-This inevitably means that it is produced in large quantities with big differences in quality and styles.
+This is an ancient tea whose first rise to fame was that it was rumored to be loved by Emperor Qian Long (18th century).
+Tie Guan Yin is a famous Chinese tea and very much in demand.
+This inevitably means that it is produced in large quantities with large differences in quality and styles.

-The tightly rolled, light green, jade coloured leaves of this Tie Guan Yin oolong have a slight green floral aroma.
-When brewed, the leaves unfurl, producing a pale golden clear liquor with a floral scent.
-The taste is light, with a pronounced floral profile and refreshing flavours of fresh green vegetables with a buttery note and a little sweetness reminiscent of red peppers.
-The lasting aftertaste has more floral flavours.
-This is a light and refreshing tea with a smooth and balanced flavour and no bitterness or astringency.
+The well-rolled, light green, jade-colored leaves of this Tie Guan Yin oolong have a light green floral aroma.
+During brewing, the leaves unfold and produce a very light golden-clear brew with a sweet floral scent.
+The taste is light, with a pronounced floral note and refreshing flavors of fresh green vegetables with a buttery note and a little sweetness reminiscent of red pepper.
+The lasting aftertaste has several floral notes.
+This is a light and refreshing tea with a smooth and balanced taste with no bitterness or astringency.